sterrenb/flutterhole/README.md

-# Flutterhole
+# FlutterHole

-A third party Android application for the Pi-Hole® dashboard
+A third party Android application for the Pi-hole® dashboard